henryjin3/henryjin-dev/assets/content/writing/making-a-next-level-website-with-nuxtjs-vue-markdown-and-netlify-part-1/making-a-next-level-website-with-nuxtjs-vue-markdown-and-netlify-part-1.md

 ---
-title: Making a next-level website with Nuxt.js/Vue, Netlify CMS, and Github - Part 1
+title: Making a next-level website with Nuxt.js/Vue, Markdown, and Netlify - Part 1
 date: 2020-04-13T00:00:00.000Z
 description: Use the JAMstack to make a static site which requires only a domain.
 ---